since 1988, Pacific Traditions Society

 -

-Pacific Traditions Society (PTS) has posted few updates on vaka.org since 2020.
-Since 2012 many posts are available about the Vaka Taumako Project and other PTS projects on Facebook pages "vakataumakoproject" and "george.mimi.56" These posts include:
+Pacific Traditions Society (PTS) has posted very few updates on vaka.org since 2020.
+Many posts are available about the Vaka Taumako Project, the Ancestral Voyaging School Alliance, and other PTS projects on Facebook pages "vakataumakoproject" and "george.mimi.56" These posts include:

 * a PTS Strategic Plan for December 2024 - December 2026